skyproductionsYT/LettaDIscordBot/README.md

 # 🚀 Running the app locally

+> [!NOTE]
+> These are instructions for running the *Discord bot server* locally, which connects a Letta server to Discord.
+> If you're using Letta Cloud, all you'll need is your Letta Cloud API key + the Discord bot server, but if you're self-hosting, you'll also need to set up a Letta server.

-## 💻 Set up your local Letta server
+## 💻 Grab a Letta API key

-Follow the [quickstart guide](https://docs.letta.com/quickstart) to run your local Letta server.
+Follow the [quickstart guide](https://docs.letta.com/quickstart) to get your own Letta Cloud API key.

 You can run your own Letta server using [Letta Desktop](https://docs.letta.com/quickstart/desktop) or [Docker](https://docs.letta.com/quickstart/docker).
-By default, the Letta server will run on `http://localhost:8283`.
+If you're self-hosting a server, the Letta server will run on `http://localhost:8283` by default (that will be your `LETTA_BASE_URL`).

 ## 👉 Set up app